Nurenitaofeek/Nurenitaofeek/README.md

 ### Hi there and welcome to my Github page 👋

-I am NURENI Taofeek and I am a web developer.
+I am NURENI Taofeek, a graduate Civil engineer from Obafemi Awolowo University and I am a web developer.
 I do a lot of things, some of them you may even find interesting 🤞.

 ---